devassistant/devassistant/docs/developer_documentation/devassistant_core.rst

 For reference of current commands, see :ref:`command_ref`.

-If you're missing some cool functionality, you can implement your own command runner and send us a pull request.
-(We're thinking of creating some sort of import hook that would allow assistants to import command runners from Python files outside of DevAssistant, but it's not on the priority list right now.)
+If you're missing some cool functionality, you can implement your own command runner and send us a pull request or include it in ``files`` shipped with your assistants.
+Command runners shipped with assistants must be loaded with :ref:`load_cmd command runner <load_cmd_command_ref>`.
 Each command must be a class with two classmethods::

-   @register_command_runner
+   from devassistant.command_runners import command_runners
+   from devassistant.logger import logger

+   # NOTE: Command runners included in DA itself are decorated with @register_command_runner
+   #  wrapper.
+If you're shipping your own commands runners with assistants, don't do this.
    class MyCommandRunner(CommandRunner):
        @classmethod
        def matches(cls, c):